 Computing forms the backbone of almost every organisation.
 When you graduate from our course, you’ll have skills that are in demand in a huge range of industries.
 You could work in telecommunications, aerospace, security, financial services, marketing, public service, the creative industries and teaching.

-By choosing particular modules, after graduation you can apply for Cisco Certified Network Associate (CCNA) status.
+By choosing particular modules, you’ll gain relevant knowledge that after graduation will enable you to apply for Cisco Certified Network Associate (CCNA) status.
 This will add extra skills and a recognised certification to your CV.

 Throughout the course we’ll use a range of assessment methods to help measure your progress.
 Besides exams, these will include group work, presentations, case studies, laboratory tests and projects.